-For Fall 2020, the Collection is working with USM Libraries to create a “Digital Field Trip” on the Vamonde app.
-The field trip will be four plug and play modules designed to teach students information literacy and archival literacy, and get them ready to engage with the ENG 100 unit assignments.
+In Fall 2020, the Collection worked with USM Libraries to create a “Digital Field Trip” on the Vamonde app.
+The field trip consists of four plug and play modules designed to teach students information literacy and archival literacy, and get them ready to engage with the ENG 100 unit assignments.

-Professors could assign these modules to students to complete in class, or outside of class time.
-Professors could choose how much or little they refer to the modules in class.
+Professors can assign these modules to students to complete in class, or outside of class time.
+Professors can choose how much or little they refer to the modules in class.
 The modules have been designed around each unit on the ENG 100 syllabus.

 Check out the ENG 100 class units here: https://www.vamonde.com/adventure/eng-100-francoamerican-snowshoeing/1707/